GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

         cd storage-sdrs

-5. Build docker container image and wait for it to successfully build the image
+5. Build docker container image and wait for it to successfully build the image.
+(Note the `.` at the end of below command)

-        docker build --tag gcr.io/my-project-id/my-sdrs-build:0.1.0
+        docker build --tag gcr.io/my-project-id/my-sdrs-build:0.1.0 .

 6. Push docker image to GCR.
 Refer to [GCR Documentation for Image management](https://cloud.google.com/container-registry/docs/pushing-and-pulling)